 - Cold pack to reduce inflammation and heat

-- Wear your compression garments or another type of support garment
+- Wear your compression garments – Very important!

 - Follow Dr Rich’s instructions for at-home care, including modifying your exercise routines and expectations of your abilities (i.e. childcare, carrying heavy things)